How To Do The Makarasana And What Are Its Benefits?

 6. Benefits Of Makarasana

-- Makarasana is a relaxation pose for your shoulders and spine
+- Makarasana is one of the best yoga poses for relaxation, focused on your shoulders and spine

 - It can treat asthma and any lung-related issues